uptechteam/ios-cookbook/4-architecture.md

 # Architecture

-By architecture here we mean a set of design patterns used across entire application.
-We believe that quality of code is much more important thing than specific architecture patterns.
+By architecture here we mean a set of design patterns used across the entire application.
+We believe that code quality is much more important than specific architecture patterns.

 However we have a number of reasons to use same architecture for every project we build.

 ## Why?

 - Have a completed solution for new projects
-- Decrease development time by reusing estabilished principles and techniques of solving similair problems
+- Decrease development time by reusing established principles and techniques for solving similar problems
-- Create consistent codebase to lower the barier to entry for switching developers between existing projects
+- Create consistent codebase to lower the barrier to entry for switching developers between existing projects

 ## Requirements